Centinel AnalyticaCentinel Analytica

 • 7 VCL snippets (init, recv, fetch, deliver, miss, pass, error)

-Step 6 · Deploy
+Step 6: Deploy

 terraform apply

-Type yes when prompted to confirm the deployment.
+Type yes to confirm.

 # View the service ID and domain